Zenith-Team/Tsuru/README.md

 **A platform for NSMBU custom code**

 # Our goal
 The goal of this project is to provide a platform for New Super Mario Bros.
 U custom code for modders with the same toolset that Nintendo developers had when writing the game.
 We also have provided a ton of code examples and premade patches for new modders to learn from and for people who would just like to use them in their own personal mods.
-Additionaly, it serves as a unification of multiple code hack projects in order to have a project with everything.
+Additionally, it serves as a unification of multiple code hack projects in order to have a project with everything.
 All credits linked at the bottom of this README.

 Project started on March 9, 2021.